The-Foreigners/The-Foreigners.github.io/objectives.md

   - Where is Cpt.
 Thayne based?
   - Who is Nyett Toothsharp?
   - What is the orc strategy?
     - Gather intel.
-Report on movement, numbers, and which tribes.
+Report on movement, numbers, and which tribes (which ones have not been recruited?).
     - Capture enemies (gentle repose defeated and plant at other raids?).

 - Secure and explore Vradth Keep in the Witchwood of Elsyr Vale.